 Nerve Damage Can Result From a Dog Bite Injury

 One of the common injuries that a dog bite victim may suffer from is nerve damage.
 Nerve damage is common due to the combination of a dog’s strong jaws and sharp, long teeth that can penetrate deep into the victim.
 There are three different forms of nerve damage that a dog bite victim may suffer, and each of these forms will be discussed below.

 How to Get the Recovery That You Deserve After a Dog Bite Injury

 You have the right to recover damages if someone else’s dog caused you to suffer nerve damage or any other type of dog bite injury.
-However, in order to make a fair recovery you are going to have to take action.
+However, in order to make a fair recovery, you are going to have to take action.
 You are going to have to negotiate a fair settlement or go to trial, but you don’t have to do these things alone.
 Instead, you have the right to call an experienced dog bite attorney.
 Contact us online to schedule a free legal consultation, or call us directly at 1-800-800-5678 to learn more.